North America's first zero-emission passenger train comes to San Bernardino County

 Click here for updates on this story

-SAN BERNARDINO, California (KCAL/KCBS) — A self-powered, zero-emission passenger train has arrived at the San Bernardino Depot Train Station and will be ready for riders next year.
+SAN BERNARDINO, California (KCAL) — A self-powered, zero-emission passenger train has arrived at the San Bernardino Depot Train Station and will be ready for riders next year.

 The Zero Emission Multiple Unit train, called ZEMU, is the first of its kind in North America, using hybrid hydrogen and battery technology to power the train.
 It will transport passengers on already established rail lines, between the cities of San Bernardino and Redlands.